ysyk2021/self-improvement-with-ai-techniques-and-strategies-to-enhance-your-well-being/src/chapter-6-2.md

-# Personalized Interventions for Stress Management and Anxiety

 In today's fast-paced, technology-driven world, many of us are experiencing high levels of stress and anxiety.
 While it's important to seek professional help if you are struggling with a mental health issue, artificial intelligence (AI) can also offer support in managing stress and anxiety.